-TABLE 3 - SAMPLING RESULTS FOR SODIUM AND HARDNESS Chemical or Constituent (and reporting units) Sample Date Level Detected Range of Detections MCL PHG (MCLG) Typical Source of Contaminant Sodium (ppm) Sept.
-2016 4.6 n/a None None Salt present in the water and is generally naturally occurring Hardness (ppm) Sept.
-2016 11.0 n/a None None Sum of polyvalent cations present in the water, generally magnesium and calcium, and are usually naturally occurring
+Chemical or Constituent (and reporting units) Sample Date Level Detected Range of Detections MCL PHG (MCLG) Typical Source of Contaminant Sodium (ppm) Sept.
+2016 4.6 N/A None None Salt present in the water and is generally naturally occurring Hardness (ppm) Sept.
+2016 11 N/A None None Sum of polyvalent cations present in the water, generally magnesium and calcium, and are usually naturally occurring